Bank of America shares fall after stock swap plan

-Bank of America Corp (BAC.N) shares fell 6 percent after the second-biggest U.S. bank revealed plans to issue common stock in exchange for preferred shares.
+Nov 4 Bank of America Corp (BAC.N) shares fell about 4 percent after the second-biggest U.S. bank revealed plans to issue common stock in exchange for preferred shares.

-The decline in the bank's stock on Friday was deeper than the broader market and the 1.5 percent decline in the KBW Bank Index .BKX.
-The shares closed at $6.49, down 51 percent for the year.

-Bank of America said in a filing Thursday that the stock swap it was exploring was "economically advantageous" because of the lowered market value of the bank's preferred shares.
+Bank of America said in a filing Thursday that such an exchange is "economically advantageous" because of the lowered market value of the bank's preferred shares.
 But issuing up to 400 million common shares would dilute the holdings of other shareholders.

 "We believe this is purely a financial engineering tactic to enrich BAC's capital base in an earnings per share neutral transaction," Guggenheim Partners analyst Marty Mosby said in a research report Friday.
 "However, we also believe investors are in no mood to give any bank management team the benefit of the doubt and will likely sell shares on this news."